Echtzeitsysteme/goblin/README.md

-The the GOBLIN tool has been integrated into the GRaViTY tool: https://github.com/GRaViTY-Tool
+The GOBLIN tool has been integrated into the GRaViTY tool: https://github.com/GRaViTY-Tool

 This repository only hosts the version presented on [FASE 2018](https://www.etaps.org/index.php/2018/fase) and will not receive any maintenance.
 Please use the GRaViTY tool if you are not explicitly interested in this specific version of GOBLIN.